MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-code-navigation.md

 ## Go To Definition

 The **Go to Definition** feature navigates to the source of a type and opens the result in a new tab.
 You can use the `F12` shortcut key or right-click and select the **Go to Definition** feature from the right-click menu.
 The **Go to Definition** opens the source in the `.dal` format that contains the base application code.
 For example, the base application code may contain table metadata and application methods.
-In the following illustration, the Address type and the HasAddress type open the `Customer.dal` file and locates the reference code of those types by using the Go To Definition feature.
+In the following illustration, the Address type and the HasAddress type open the `Customer.dal` file and locate the reference code of those types by using the **Go To Definition** feature.

 ![F12.](media/F12.gif "Go to Definition")